 Webinar: Responding to “13 Reasons Why”, Recommendations for International School Counselors with Dr. Poland.

-for the 1-hour recording of the webinar (You will be taken to a registration page at Go To Webinar and then you can view the presentation) Here is the presentation by Dr. Poland
+for the 1-hour recording of the 2017 webinar.
+Here is the presentation by Dr. Poland

 from the webinar.

 - Update the list of resources of mental health services in your area.